developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

     * **Prefix to Data -** enter alphanumeric character to prepend to data prior to output
     * **Suffix to Data -** enter alphanumeric character to append to data prior to output

-* **Variable Field Presence Template Timeout -** ?? applies where specific barcodes can be uniquely defined but their presence varies from label to label.
-The time-out applies to all barcodes fields in the Template.
-Select one of the following based on the number of barcodes on the Template:
+* **Variable Field Presence Template Timeout -** applies to Variable Field barcodes that are considered as optional and not required to be present in the form (Mandatory Field is disabled).
+After all Mandatory Fields are scanned, Variable Fields are then scanned, for which more time is required to process whether or not these optional Fields are present.
+Select one of the following time-out levels (more appropriate name = Optional Field Detection Timeout??):
     <ul>
-    <li><b>Low -</b> ??
-Less than 5 barcodes.
-Use when barcodes are close to each other and can be decoded in a single field of view and it is not necessary to move the device to decode.</li>
+    <li><b>Low -</b> least amount of time to scan for Variable Fields.
+For example, 5 barcodes or less are present on the form, and the barcodes are close to each other and can be decoded in a single field of view without the need to move the device to decode.</li>
-    <li><b>Medium -</b> ??
-Less than 10 barcodes.
-Use when barcodes are close to each other but cannot be decoded in a single field of view, therefore it is necessary to move device/aimer slightly in order to capture all fields of interest.</li>
+    <li><b>Medium -</b> in-between the least and most amount of time to scan for Variable Fields.
+For example, 10 barcodes or less are present on the form, and the barcodes are close to each other and cannot be decoded in a single field of view, requiring the device to be physically moved slightly while aiming to capture all Fields of interest.</li>
-    <li><b>High -</b> ??
-Less than 20 barcodes or less.
-Use when barcodes are far from each other and requires the device to be physically moved to aim and capture each barcode.</li>
+    <li><b>High -</b> mount amount of time to scan for Variable Fields.
+For example, 20 barcodes or less are present on the form and the barcodes are located far from each other, requiring the device to be physically moved significantly while aiming to capture each barcode.</li>
     </ul>

 <!--